 The potatoes are usually peeled and cut in thick half wedges, in this case I cut them in rounds and decided to leave the skin on for some added texture.

-2. Wash the chicken with some wine and dry with paper towels.
-Rub in pepper, oregano and a bit of salt and than brush with olive oil.
+- Wash the chicken with some wine and dry with paper towels.
+Rub in pepper, oregano and a bit of salt.
 Set aside.

-3. Cut the potatoes in wedges or half wedges or disks.
+- Cut the potatoes in wedges or half wedges.
 Put in a large bowl.

-6. Add hot water in one corner of the pan and then tilt until there is enough water so that it covers the potatoes half way.
+- Add hot water in one corner of the pan and then tilt until there is enough water so that the water comes up about ¼ of the depth of the pan.
 Do not pour over the potatoes as this will rinse off the olive oil.
+If water starts to run low, add more hot water, about ¼ cup.

-7. Roast for 10-15 minutes at 375 Fahrenheit (190 Celsius) and then lower at 320 Fahrenheit (160 Celsius) for 45 minutes to 1 hour (1hr and 30 minutes for a whole chicken) until potatoes and chicken are done.
-Make sure potatoes are not undercooked.
+- Roast for 20 minutes at 375 Fahrenheit (190 Celsius) and then lower at 350 Fahrenheit (175 Celsius) for about 1 hour (1hr and 30 minutes for a whole chicken) until potatoes and chicken are done.
+Make sure potatoes are not undercooked, they must be soft on the inside.